mpdeimos/ApetitOMate/README.md

 ### Infrastructure

 * [ ] Better local debugging experience (auto-start Azurite)
-* [ ] Auto-deploy to Azure from GitHub Action
+* [x] Auto-deploy to Azure from GitHub Action

 ### Features

-* [ ] Auto enable guests with mail matching a given pattern
+* [x] Auto enable guests with mail matching a given pattern
 * [ ] Auto export monthly orders
+* [ ] Remind users that there are unfulfilled orders that might be billed